MadibaGroup/2024-zkFBA/K Drafts/OptimizedRust_Result.md

 what gets verified, it is the same check computed the efficient way instead of the wasteful way.

-**A soundness side effect worth being upfront about:**

-While wiring the coset-FFT quotients through, I also finished part of the bit-gadget soundness gap flagged as the top-priority limitation in the original document.
+**A soundness side effect:** While wiring the coset-FFT quotients through, I also finished part of the bit-gadget soundness gap flagged as the top-priority limitation in the original document.
 The six bit-decomposition gadget instances (`#1`, `#2`, `#8`, `#15`, `#16`, `#23`) used to have their KZG commitments computed and